1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 They also offer an outdated `klipper.bin` file for flashing the mainboard as well as an generic `printer.cfg` example in their repo ["Klipper-for-MKS-Boards/MKS Robin Nano V3.x/"](https://github.com/makerbase-mks/Klipper-for-MKS-Boards/tree/main/MKS%20Robin%20Nano%20V3.x).

-If you like, you can also find my `klipper.bin` file (Klipper version 12...) as well as my specific `printer.cfg` in the according subfolders of my GitHub repository "Klipper4Kobra2series" [here](https//:github.com/1coderookie/Klipper4Kobra2series/).
+**If you like, you can also find specific `printer.cfg` in the according subfolder of my GitHub repository "Klipper4Kobra2series" [here](https://github.com/1coderookie/Klipper4Kobra2series/blob/main/Kobra2Pro/MKS/Robin_Nano_v3.1/K2Pro_printer.cfg).**

 In the following, I'll add some notes about some specific steps.
 The wiring and according pin assignments can be looked up at the mentioned documentations of the MKS board and the GitHub repo with the pinouts of the stock hardware, I'll just add some notes about my specific setup.
 You can also look up the pin assignments at my `printer.cfg` (see link above).